8balloon/mobx-actions/README.md

 }}>
     Register
 </button>
-//...and define a `ClickedRegisterButton` handler on each relevant store.
+//...and define a `ClickedRegisterButton` handler
+// on the two relevant stores
 ```

 ### Restrictions